AlbertoBarrago/AD-Blocker/README.md

 ### TODO
 - [ ] Add more options for blocking ads
 - [ ] Add a way to block ads on specific websites
-- [ ] Add a way to block ads on specific domains
-- [ ] Add a way to block ads on specific URLs